 “I was working non-stop: lots of clients, appointments, phone calls, emails and closings.
 One evening I came home after an appointment around 8 p.m., and my whole family yelled ‘Happy birthday!’ as I walked through the door.
 Imagine my surprise, since I forgot it was my birthday,” he recalled.

-On one level, the story is funny and familiar — we’ve all, no doubt, had those times when work became so overwhelming it seemed to consume every waking minute.
+On one level, the story is funny and relatable — we’ve all, no doubt, had those times when work became so overwhelming it seemed to consume every waking minute.
 However, there’s a difference between hustle and hustle culture — and that difference can have major implications for your health and success.

 The #HustleHarder study